shuoyangd/NeMo-Skills/docs/basics/cluster-configs.md

 Here are some suggestions on what can be defined in cluster configs for different use-cases

-1. Set `HUGGINGFACE_HUB_CACHE` environment variable to ensure all HuggingFace downloads are cached
+1. Set `HF_HOME` environment variable to ensure all HuggingFace downloads are cached

 2. If you want to have a custom version of one of the underlying libraries that we use (e.g. [NeMo](https://github.com/NVIDIA/NeMo) or [verl](https://github.com/volcengine/verl)),